tskit-dev/tsinfer/docs/inference.rst

 Input haplotype data for tskit must satisfy the following requirements:

 - Data must be *phased*.
 - For each site used for inference we must know the *ancestral state*.
 Note that this is not necessarily the same as the REF column from VCF, and ancestral states must be computed using some other method.
 - Only biallelic sites can be used for inference.
+- Missing data can be included in the haplotypes using the value ``tskit.MISSING_DATA`` (-1).
+The inferred tree sequence will have values imputed for the haplotypes at these sites.

 .. _sec_inference_data_model: